 Whilst masonry is capable of bearing enormous downward loads, narrow piers and sections of brickwork generally do not possess much lateral strength.
 However, it is often desirable from a design point of view to incorporate narrow masonry piers to increase the proportion of glass.
 Where required, we use a steel portal frame to strengthen the brickwork and the overall building.

 In most cases, it is important to ensure the conservatory or orangery seamlessly blends in with the existing building.
 Matching the masonry is an obvious, but often overlooked, way of doing this.

 Boring it may sound, but brick libraries do exist!
 We have a number of connections with brick merchants and brick matchers to ensure we get the best available bricks for the job.
 In addition to matching the main brick, we would normally match any feature or detail bricks.

-Where appropriate we will use reclaimed bricks, from Yellow, Red or Multi Stocks, to Plain or Multi Gualts, Arlesey Whites and Luton Greys.
+Where appropriate we will use reclaimed bricks, from Yellow, Red or Multi Stocks, to Plain or Multi Gualts, and Arlesey Whites.
 These are sourced form a variety of local stockists as local buildings tend to be built from local bricks.
 Unfortunately battered old second hand bricks cost a lot more than brand new ones, but the end result always justifies the cost difference.

 Brickwork and Pointing